riishabh8/CocoMelt-Bakery-/README.md

 1. Manually

     a.
-Use the download function on gihub by clicking on to the code then `Download ZIP`
+Use the download function on gihub by clicking on to the code then select the option

+    `Download ZIP`

     b.
 Extract it.

 2.CLI
     a.open cmd(Windows) or terminal(Linux), make sure the git is installed copy the code.

     `git clone https://github.com/riishabh8/CocoMelt-Bakery-.git`

 3. Move to the directory